antzkr/LUKS-Mount-Bash-Function/README.md

     cont-close (container alias)

-Note: you do not have to specify the path to the image, only to the location directory.
+Note: you do not have to specify the path to the container itself, only to it's location directory.
 The bash function will automatically display a list of available containers to mount.

 # DISCLAIMER